smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Subscribing to changes
+### Subscribing to Changes
 It is also possible to subscribe to changes in data associated with supported modules.
-To do so, during your `GET` request for data, simply set `subscribe` to `true`.
+To do so, during your request for data, simply set `subscribe` to `true`.
 To unsubscribe, send the request again with `subscribe` set to `false`.
 The response to a subscription will come in a form of a notification.
 You can receive this notification by adding a notification listener for `OnInteriorVehicleData`.

 !!!
 NOTE
 The notification listener should be added before sending the `GetInteriorVehicleData` request.